 - Number of unique customers who placed at least one order in that period

-For SaaS and subscription businesses, replace revenue and order data with average revenue per user (ARPU) per month and your gross margin percentage.
+For SaaS and subscription businesses, swap revenue and order data for average revenue per user (ARPU) per month and your gross margin percentage.

 Step 1: Calculate Average Purchase Value